osm-search/Nominatim/docs/api/Search.md

 * `polygon_threshold=0.0`

-Simplify the output geometry before returning.
+Return a simplified version of the output geometry.
 The parameter is the tolerance in degrees with which the geometry may differ from the original geometry.
 Topology is preserved in the result.
 (Default: 0.0)